-One of the significant difference between the nervous system and endocrine system is that the nervous system uses electrical impulses to send messages through neurons while endocrine glands use hormones to send messages to the target cells through the bloodstream.
-Here, in this article, let us look at the differences between the nervous system and the endocrine system.
+One of the most significant differences between the nervous system and endocrine system is that the nervous system uses electrical impulses to send messages through neurons while endocrine glands use hormones to send messages to the target cells through the bloodstream.
+In this article, we shall take a look at the differences between the nervous system and the endocrine system in detail.

 Nervous System vs Endocrine system

 Both the nervous system and endocrine system give signals to the internal body parts.
-Both the systems use the brain as a source but in different ways.
-To learn more differences like the difference between Hormones and Enzymes, Visit BYJU’S.
+To learn more differences, visit BYJU’S Biology.